Public Library Fund (PLF)

 Localities may use the funds freely so long as the funds serve the public library purposes stated in the law.

 The law permits the Legislature to appropriate an amount up to 10% of a target "foundation" level of service based on a per capita cost each year.
 This foundation level, adjusted annually, has risen from $37.6 million in 1987/88 to $106.8 million in 2008/09.
+Funding was eliminated in 2011/12.

 The state appropriation has never reached the target level.
 In the first year, 1983, the state appropriation was $6 million, and has varied from $56.8 million.
 (80% of full funding) in 1999/00 to $12.9 million (12% of full funding) in 2008/09.

-The state awards a dollar amount to qualifying public libraries equal to the proportional share of the total amount appropriated by the Legislature and signed by the Governor each year, based on the population of the library's service area as certified by the State Librarian each spring prior to the year of award.
-The population factor used is based on census data compiled annually by the Dept. of Finance for the entire state.
+The state awarded a dollar amount to qualifying public libraries equal to the proportional share of the total amount appropriated by the Legislature and signed by the Governor each year, based on the population of the library's service area as certified by the State Librarian each spring prior to the year of award.
+The population factor used was based on census data compiled annually by the Dept. of Finance for the entire state.

 There have been a number of one-time and ongoing revisions to the funding formula throughout the existence of this program.